 We don’t water the lupine bed, aside from giving the new seedlings a little drink when it hasn’t rained in a few days.
 We don’t cultivate, weed, or really mess with it in any way.
 The logs I’m using for a border are to help my partner when he’s mowing and keep the self-sowing lupine in check.
 Now and then we use our sharp little hand scythe to keep the tall grasses from overshadowing the seedlings.

 Mostly, though, we just enjoy it.
 It’s perfect.
 It doesn’t need much help from us.
-I’m very aware that the life we are able to see, both plant and animal, is dwarfed by the life in the soil, which is full of bacteria and other microorganisms, including viruses.
+I’m very aware the life we are able to see, both plant and animal, is dwarfed by the life in the soil, which is full of bacteria and other microorganisms, including viruses.
 The bed is at the foot of a tall maple stub that was more than 200 years old when it fell a couple of years ago.
 I would not, for any amount of money, rototill or otherwise disturb the soil, the roots of the dead tree or the layers and layers of leaves and other vegetable matter.

 I will never rototill again.
 The best way to build soil is to build soil with layers of organic matter, all kinds of organic matter from all kinds of animals and plants.
 Rototilling disrupts microorganisms, mycelium and roots binding the soil together.

 Diversity is balance.
 Diversity invites symbiosis, “a mutually beneficial relationship between different people or groups.”
 (Oxford online Dictionary) A diverse garden is a healthy garden in which predator and prey are balanced.
 Diversity includes a variety of colors and textures, growing patterns and flowering times, nutritional needs and abilities.
-Diversity means that what we deliberately plant is just as important as native plants, otherwise known as weeds.
+Diversity means what we deliberately plant is just as important as native plants, otherwise known as weeds.
 Diversity supports the food web and the web of life.